S3 method for default

 ...

-any extra arguments, mostly ignored except by plot which passes them to rsp_plot_profile.
+any extra arguments, mostly ignored except by plot which passes them to rsp_plot_profile and merge with passes them to merge.

 n